mujdricza/my-yaml-notes/readme_yaml.md

       * There is no way to escape characters inside literal scalars.

     * **folded style**: indicated by the right angle bracket symbol `>`
-      * newlines are replaces by spaces
+      * newlines are replaced by spaces
       * to get a newline, leave a blank line within lines
       * lines with additional indentation are not folded
       * spaces due to indentation are removed